usebedrock/bedrock/README.md

 * Install the project's dependencies: `$ npm install`
 * To run the prototype: `$ npm start`.
 All files are automatically compiled before they are served.

-*If you are running `tmux`, be sure to follow [these instructions](https://github.com/julienXX/terminal-notifier/issues/115#issuecomment-104214742) to enable notification errors, or the build system will hang.*

 ## Running specific Gulp tasks

 This project uses an npm script to trigger Gulp.
 To run a specific Gulp task, run `$ npm run gulp TASK_NAME`.